anthonyvipond/deduper/readme.md

 Notes
 ------------

-- As of right now, to use `./drt remap` both duplicates and remap table must have an `id` column
+- As of right now, to use the `remap` command, both duplicates and remap table must have an `id` column
 - Only tested on MySQL